DataAnalyticsinStudentHands/NWC_backend/README.md

 This backend is split up into 2 main functionalities: managing excel/tabular data and managing stories for participants.

 ### Excel/Tabular Data:
-- First make excel to CSV
-- then run
-- OPTIONS:
-- fill from bottom of import_participants file
-- -b should work as first one to test

-Excel/Tabular data can be uploaded by running:
+Excel/Tabular data can be uploaded by running the following:

     //this turns xlsx into csv
     python methods/getsheets.py data/sample.xlsx -f csv